jfb-h/synthetic-tourism/documents/papers/main.typ

 However, this does not mean that the result is not noisy -- there is still a significant amount of variation which likely renders the estimate of the actual effect rather imprecise and accordingly care should be taken in its interpretation.

+#figure(
+  image("figures/plot-placebos-both.png"),
+  scope: "parent",
+  placement: top,
+  caption: [Difference between observed and synthetic overnight stays for Hamburg (black line) and placebo test with control units (grey lines; the dashed line marks the opening of the Elbphilharmonie) (a).
+Synthetic and observed series of overnight stays with the intervention advanced to 2010 (b).]
+)<figure-robustness>
+#todo[
+  - #strike[Tabelle 1]
+  - beide checks begründen
+  - Annotationen dashed line
+  - Google trends
+]

 = Conclusion